Coditra

 Input documents

-Coditra uses HTML files as input.
-For best results, however, a Markdown file should be fed to it first in order to produce a HTML file specifically tailored for use with it.
-This enables features that make it easier for you to remain oriented within the text while constantly context-switching between it and the lookup results.
-Specifically, those features are: displaying each sentence in its own paragraph and letting you highlight a sentence you are currently working on by clicking on it.
+It is recommened to use specially formatted HTML files, which can be created by Coditra from Markdown files.
+This special formatting enables features that make it easier to orient yourself within the text while constantly context-switching between it and the lookup results.
+Specifically, those features are: 1) displaying each sentence in its own paragraph, 2) letting you highlight the sentence your are currently working on by clicking on it, 3) underlining emphasized portions of text so that the formatting is not overlooked.

 coditra --prepare <filename>.md <filename>.html